Our 8 part guide on all aspects of SEO, from how search engines work to the effects of UI and UX.

 Acting as a special branch of Google’s own AdWords system, Google Shopping directly connects users with individual products they are likely to be interested in, and presents them visually along with pricing and merchant information.
 That visual touch is an important upgrade from the ordinary AdWords interface.
 As any marketer can tell you, a well-presented product image can make an item seem much more ‘real’ and available than even the best of plain text-descriptions can – especially when the rest of the screen is filled with other text as well.

 The result is an impressive – and sometimes massive – return on investment for Google Shopping advertisers, who can turn their ad spend into sales of 300%-500% or more through a well-run campaign.
 Users seem equally happy with the service, as click-throughs and purchases continue to rise year-over-year in countries where the Google Shopping feature is available.
 Retailers overseas have already seen clicks from Google Shopping overtake clicks from standard AdWords Search campaigns, with mobile phones as the most successful platform for the new service.

 Advertisers on Google Shopping must manage their campaigns through a combined use of AdWords and Google Merchant Centre.
 Many familiar tactics remain the same, such as the concepts of bidding and SEO strategies, but some new concepts exist.
 Rather than having full control over the specific keywords that activate your ad, Google’s artificial intelligence system automatically sifts through several variables to determine when your ad is seen.

 As a whole, Google Shopping’s simple, point-and-click interface makes for a smooth and encouraging improvement in the online advertising experience.

-If you’re looking for further information on Google Shopping, or some general advice on how to best market your business online, then get in touch with Phoenix Media today on 02 038 5400 or email email@example.com.
+If you’re looking for further information on Google Shopping in Thailand, or some general advice on how to best market your business online, then get in touch with Phoenix Media today on 02 038 5400 or email email@example.com.